MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 You're now ready to specify the data stores to scan.

-## Specify data repositories for the Azure Information Protection scanner
+## Specify data stores for the Azure Information Protection scanner

-You use the [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/Add-AIPScannerRepository) cmdlet to data repositories to be scanned by the Azure Information Protection scanner.
+You use the [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/Add-AIPScannerRepository) cmdlet to specify the data stores to be scanned by the Azure Information Protection scanner.
 You can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.

-SharePoint Server 2016 and SharePoint Server 2013 are supported.
+For SharePoint, SharePoint Server 2016 and SharePoint Server 2013 are supported.

-1. From the same Windows Server computer, in your PowerShell session, add your first data store to be scanned by running the following command:
+1. From the same Windows Server computer, in your PowerShell session, add your first data store by running the following command:

     ```
     Add-AIPScannerRepository -Path <path>